jackadam1981/ChromeEc/docs/zephyr/project_config.md

 one big happy directory.
 The intent of this design is to encourage code-sharing between projects, and reduce the amount of copy/paste that is required to bring up a new project.
-This directory can, but does not have to, correlate to the unified build Chrome OS board, however firmware authors can always choose a different structure if it makes sense for the specific scenario.
+This directory can, but does not have to, correlate to the unified build ChromeOS board, however firmware authors can always choose a different structure if it makes sense for the specific scenario.
 As a hypothetical example, similar Chromeboxes and Chromebooks may wish to share the Zephyr EC